 - You are entitled to a total of 124 credit hours of CDV fee remission at state institutions for undergraduate or graduate study.
 Follow the links from the SFA home page at http://www.in.gov/sfa/index.htm to set up your eStudent account and monitor your total hours of CDV usage.

 - All the credit hours taken during each term you attend and use CDV will be counted toward your aggregate CDV usage.
 This includes all W, F, I, P/NP, and S but excludes departmental and advanced placement credits.
 Term credit hours of use are always rounded up to a whole number.
-For example, if your term hours total 6.5, the total are rounded up to 7.
+For example, if your term credit hours total 6.5, then the total is rounded up to 7.

-- In order to maintain eligibility for this benefit you must meet or exceed the school’s Satisfactory Academic Progress Policy (SAP) and be free of overpayment on student aid and default of Federal student loans.
+- In order to maintain eligibility for this benefit you must meet or exceed the school’s Satisfactory Academic Progress Policy (SAP) and be free of overpayment on student aid and default on Federal student loans.
 Read more details about Purdue SAP policy at: http://www.purdue.edu/dfa/policies/sap.php.

 - If you plan to use CDV toward summer fees, you must complete the Purdue University Division of Financial Aid (DFA) Summer Aid Application, which is submitted online between late-March and June on your myPurdue account at: www.mypurdue.purdue.edu.
 Recipients must also have the current academic year FAFSA on file.
 For example: summer 2014 requires the 2013-2014 FAFSA.

 - You only need to complete a new CVO application when you change schools or stop-out of college for more than one year (two semesters).

 - CVO will only be awarded if the error-free, appropriate-year FAFSA, all required verification documents and the original certified application are received by the school a minimum of 30 days before the end of the term.
 It is not retro-active to terms prior to receipt of all the above noted items.